u-blox/ublox-C099_F9P-mbed-3/README.md

 ## FW UPDATE

-Please use the latest available FW to enable all reported features and to ensure board-to-board connectivity.
+Use the latest available FW to enable all reported features and to ensure board-to-board connectivity.

 Command line structure (Windows Power Shell) for smt32flash.exe to upload a FW:

 .\stm32flash.exe -b 115200 -w <c099mbed3.bin> -S 0x8000000 COM<port number>

+## REVERT TO DEFAULT

+To restore the default ODIN-W2 settings:

+- press the "ODIN SWITCH0" for more than three seconds and release it
+- wait until the NVDS is cleared (approx. two seconds)
+- restart ODIN-W2

 ## MECHANICAL FILES